Office of Grant and Research Development

 - Developing an overall plan for the commitment of grant and contract funds.

-The PI works with the authorized person(s) in the department, college, or urban campus, and consults other University officers as appropriate to develop the plan.
+The PI works with the authorized person(s) in the department, college, or regional campus, and consults other University officers as appropriate to develop the plan.

 - Approving all expenditure requests to be charged against the grant or contract account.